bshongwe/headstarter_AI-customer-support/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Conversations:** Interact with Nuro AI using OpenAI's GPT-3 model to get insightful responses and information.
+- 🤖 **AI-Powered Conversations:** Interact with StockBot AI using OpenAI's GPT-3 model to get insightful responses and information.
 - 🔒 **User Authentication:** Secure and seamless login using Google accounts, powered by NextAuth.js.